AStefankiv/writing/Canonical_about_me.md

 *In this section, we want you to show us what you can do.
 We want to understand what you think, how you think and how you earned your insights.*

 ## **Outline your experience working on software documentation (think about: its type, audience, complexity, industry context, how you made a difference to it).
 Feel free to include a link to any publicly-visible work that you’d like to share with us.**

-One of the software documentation projects I worked on was a guide titled ["Install and Configure Node.js + npm on Ubuntu"](#install-and-configure-nodejs--npm-on-ubuntu-2004-step-by-step-guide).
-Although it was a personal project, I approached it with professional writing processes in mind.
-I outlined the goal and structure beforehand, wrote iteratively using Markdown, and tested all terminal commands on a fresh Ubuntu installation to ensure technical accuracy.

-What worked well was how I prioritized clarity — I wrote each step assuming the reader might be new to Linux, explained why each command was used, and approached it the way I would explain a complex grammar topic to a student.
-I also received informal reviews from experienced technical writers, which helped me improve tone and conciseness.

-I’d like to add a more formal documentation review pipeline — using GitHub Issues, pull requests, and checklists to better simulate a team workflow.
-I’d also include versioning notes to account for OS updates and possibly add testing steps for post-installation validation.
-In the future, I plan to include visual aids and accessibility checks to further improve the user experience.
+I have written a range of technical documentation—step-by-step tutorials, user guides, and API references—for diverse audiences.
+For example, I authored a guide titled ["Install and Configure Node.js + npm on Ubuntu"](#install-and-configure-nodejs--npm-on-ubuntu-2004-step-by-step-guide) aimed at developers getting started on Ubuntu, where I explained complex setup steps and package management in clear, concise language.
+I also created a comprehensive guide to NASA’s public APIs for data enthusiasts and researchers, breaking down advanced topics like authentication and data formats into digestible explanations and sample requests.
+Each document was carefully structured with headings, numbered steps, and code examples to improve usability, and I often iterated based on peer feedback to refine tone and clarity.
+In another project, I wrote a GitHub Pages tutorial (with custom domain setup) geared toward open-source contributors, where I emphasized consistent style and practical tips to avoid common pitfalls.
+Across all these projects, I focused on making complex information accessible: I edited jargon-heavy passages into plain language and added context where readers needed it.
+I am passionate about clear communication and continuously improving my work, and this user-focused approach demonstrates my growth mindset and dedication to effective documentation.

 ## **What is the most significant body of documentation that you have had responsibility for?**

-When I lived in Da Nang, Vietnam, I used to work at school, called 'Language Bridge'.
-I worked there from 2018 to 2021.
+When I lived in Vietnam, I used to work at school, called 'Language Bridge'.
 Over time, the school expanded and grew from one center to three.
 They needed to hire more teachers, and many of those were foreign teachers.
 The school administration asked me to write and present a code of conduct to a group of new teachers.
 The code of conduct included some aspects, as:

 - Lesson planning